 To help you choose a career direction, we've grouped similar fields of work into 12 study areas across ECU – Business is one of those study areas.

 Within each study area you can choose a degree, for example a Bachelor of Business or a Bachelor of Sport, Recreation and Event Management.

 For some degrees, you can choose a speciality, or major, like Accounting, Marketing or Human Resource Management.

 Postgraduate degrees are also available through coursework or research.
-For example, you can study our Master of Finance by Research degree or a Master of Marketing (by Coursework).
+For example, you can study our Master of Business by Research degree or a Master of Management Information Systems (by Coursework).

 There is a growing demand in high-technology or creative industries for knowledge and professional skills in business and management.

-We offer a range of double degree options to meet this demand:
+We offer a range of double degrees to meet this demand: